NathanEpstein/pydata-london/README.md

 ### Avoiding Overfitting

 - It’s difficult to overfit with only a subset of the available information.
-- By building the random forest model as an aggregation of weaker models (weak in that the trees are trained on a subset of the available information) we are able to build a strongly predictive model while avoiding the pitfalls of overfitting.
+- By building the random forest model as an aggregation of weaker models (weak in that the trees are trained on a subset of the available information), we are able to build a strongly predictive model while avoiding the pitfalls of overfitting.

 --

 ### Strong Suits

-- What makes random forests such an effective tool is their robustness to different types of data (e.g. non-linear / non-monotonic functions, un-scaled data, data with missing values, data with poorly chosen features).
+- What makes random forests such an effective tool is their robustness to different types of data (e.g., non-linear / non-monotonic functions, un-scaled data, data with missing values, data with poorly chosen features).
 - This makes them an excellent “out of the box” tool for general machine learning problems which do not immediately suggest themselves to a specific alternative.

 --